macrosak/com.tado/README.md

   _Home Zone_
   * Someone / Nobody is at home
-  * Is at home / away [Select mobile device]
-  * Location-based control is on / off for...
-[Select mobile device]
-  * Distance in kilometers is between / not between [Select mobile device and set values]
-  * Relative distance is between / not between [Select mobile device and set values]
-  * Location updated / not updated in the past time [Select mobile device and set time]
-  * Location is valid / invalid for...
-[Select mobile device]
   * Outside temperature is / is not between... [set values]
   * Solar intensity is / is not between... [set values]
   * Weather condition is / is not... [select from 19 weather conditions]